Interview Questions You Should Be Asking For Successful Hiring

 Background Overview of Asking Questions at Interviews

-The art of asking questions at interviews is a skill that hiring managers and recruiters need to master.
+The art of asking questions at interviews is a skill that hiring managers and recruiters must master.

 The right questions can help to identify the best candidate for the job, while the wrong ones can lead to missed opportunities or even legal issues.